codr7/claes/README.md

 The `Bit` type has two values, `T` and `F`.

 ## pairs
-Pairs may be formed by putting `:` between any two values.
+Pairs may be formed by putting `:` between two values.

 ```
   'foo:42